-Why are you looking for the best pillow for migraine?
+Why are you looking for the best pillow for migraine and headaches?

 Sleep and migraine

 Now that we have an understanding about neck pain and sleep and how they can be linked to migraine, let’s talk pillows.
-There are a few things to consider when looking for YOUR best pillow for migraine.
+There are a few things to consider when looking for YOUR best pillow for migraine and headaches.

 Neutral head/neck position